hours minutes seconds

 Pink Triangle Legacies Release!

-Dr. Jake Newsome’s forthcoming book Pink Triangle Legacies: Coming Out in the Shadow of the Holocaust (Cornell University Press, 2022) will be the first to tell the history of one of the most recognizable symbols of the modern LGBTQ+ community: the pink triangle.
 To chart this incredible story that spans continents and decades, Newsome has mined rare archival material in Germany and the United States.
 He also conducted nearly 30 original interviews to learn how the pink triangle resonated with people from diverse backgrounds and experiences as gay, bi, lesbian, non-binary, cisgender, transgender, white, and persons of color.
 This range of sources allows Pink Triangle Legacies to showcase queer voices from the archives and in their own words.

 “Pink Triangle Legacies is a compellingly written addition to LGBTQ history.
 Jake Newsome draws upon as-yet unexplored German archival sources to reveal the story of transnational activism around the persecution of gay men under the Nazis.
 It makes an important contribution to the historiography, with lessons for the present day.”Jennifer V. Evans, Professor of History at Carleton University and author of The Ethics of Seeing

 “In Pink Triangle Legacies, Jake Newsome skillfully describes the interdependence of gay movements in Germany and other countries as they developed after World War Two.
 By expertly evaluating untapped archives and eyewitnesses, Newsome details the important historical trope of the pink triangle as the symbol of bloody persecution and discrimination.”Geoffrey J. Giles, Professor Emeritus of History at the University of Florida